-No LEAD ACTION UPDATE 1 EC Review the current Alcohol Strategy & Action Plan in line with the new National Alcohol Strategy. a) Continue to fully explore issues via the Alcohol Needs Assessment to inform the Strategy The Alcohol Action Plan has been reviewed for 12/13 and updated to reflect actions required as a result of identified need.
-It was also reviewed in light of the National Alcohol Strategy released earlier this year.
-A revised Alcohol Needs Assessment is in development and will be published shortly after the financial year end.
+No LEAD ACTION UPDATE 1 EC Review the current Alcohol Strategy & Action Plan in line with the new National Alcohol Strategy.a) Continue to fully explore issues via the Alcohol Needs Assessment to inform the Strategy A revised Alcohol Needs Assessment is in draft format.
+An alcohol delivery plan will be developed based upon the needs assessments and any requirements from the alcohol strategy.
 2 CS Look at the Terms of Reference of the Multi-Agency Strategic Group to be more focused on Alcohol Related Offending. a) Review the structure of the group as well as other MA groups focused on alcohol in light of the National Alcohol Strategy.
-Completed.
-3 CS Continue to use a brief intervention for all of those who come to the attention of the MAASBT for incidents involving misuse of alcohol. a) Ensure that referrals are made to support services.
+Completed 3 CS Continue to use a brief intervention for all of those who come to the attention of the MAASBT for incidents involving misuse of alcohol. a) Ensure that referrals are made to support services.
 On-going.
 The brief interventions process has been implemented for those aged under 14 years.
-Referrals from ASB team to Alcohol Community Safety officer continue.
+Referrals from ASB Team to Alcohol Community Safety Officers continue.
 4 EC Continue to use an Integrated Offender Management (IOM) style process for those on an ATR. a) Identify a cohort of those who misuse alcohol b) Measure their offending behaviour one year prior, during and one year after they have been given an Alcohol Treatment Requirement. c) Include a gravity score for the seriousness of the offending.
 ATRs are continuing to be provided in Stockton a copy of the performance report has been submitted to SSP.
-Further analysis has been carried out around the offending behaviour of the initial cohort, report submitted to SSP.
-It was decided that a more in-depth piece of analysis needed to be carried out to ascertain actual cost of crime versus cost of treatment.
+An in-depth analysis report will be carried out and presented to SSP in November outlining cost benefit of the order.
 5 EC Monitor the success of Alcohol Specified Activity Requirement (ASAR) to assess their effectiveness by looking at criminal activity one year prior, during and one year after for those receiving an order.
 On-going - as above.
-6 CS Ensure there is a clear flow of information in relation to those on ATRs who are issued section 27 notices or arrested for public order offences The Police Officer within the MA-ASB team now researches those on ATR's for any public order offences or section 27 notices.
-7 CS Review the role of the Think B4U Drink campaign to ensure it is still fit for purpose in light of the National Alcohol Strategy and associated publications / campaign materials.
-An evaluation of the campaign was presented at SSP in May and the campaign has been endorsed for the year.
-Action achieved for 2012/13.
+6 CS Ensure there is a clear flow of information in relation to those on ATRs who are issued section 27 notices or arrested for public order offences The Police Officer within the MA-ASB Team now researches those on ATRs for any public order offences or section 27 notices.
+7 EC Review the Alcohol Arrest Referral Scheme, especially in relation to the 75% of people who are not seen Changes have been implemented to the arrest referral process that has freed up considerable time to allow the arrest referral workers to see more of those arrested for alcohol related offending.
+This has gradually increased the number of alcohol related arrests that receive an intervention from 20% in June 2012 to 46% in the final quarter of 2012/13.
+This has been maintained in Q1 2013/14 at 45%.
+Additional changes to drug testing form the 1 st of October has free up additional resources that are being focussed on the number of alcohol related domestic incidents that receive an intervention.
+Only 17% of these were seen in June 2012 but this has increased to 47% in the last quarter of 2012/13.
+Q1 2013/14 are not yet available.
+In addition to those arrested for alcohol fuelled domestic violence, a significant number (36 individuals in Q1 2013/14) of those receiving an alcohol intervention reveal a pattern of domestic violence.
+Often this is new intelligence and can be acted on before the victim makes any contact with the police